-Tim specialises in international arbitration and has particular experience in disputes arising under public international law and in the hospitality, energy and mining sectors.
+Tim specializes in international arbitration, and has particular experience in disputes arising under public international law and in the hospitality, energy and mining sectors.
 He has represented clients in institutional and ad hoc proceedings under many of the principal sets of arbitration rules, including those of the ICC, ICSID, HKIAC, SIAC and UNCITRAL.
-He has practiced in Washington, DC, Hong Kong and New York.

 Tim's experience includes advising: